jeanpierm/rest-api-quarkus-sybase/README.md

-# RESTful microservice with Sybase
+# RESTful microservice with Quarkus and Sybase

 ## Technologies